flatscrew/rasterflow-docs/content/2.operations/color/threshold.md

 ---
 title: Threshold
-description: Thresholds the image to white/black based on either the global values set in the value (low) and high properties, or per pixel from the aux input.
+description: "Thresholds the image to white/black based on either the global values set in the value (low) and high properties, or per pixel from the aux input."
 links:
   - label: "gegl:threshold"
     to: "https://gegl.org/operations/gegl-threshold"